-Matthew Jukes has worked in the UK wine business for over 30 years.
+Matthew Jukes has worked in the UK wine business for over three decades.
 With experience in all sectors of the industry he has been writing about wine for two decades and during this time has penned fourteen wine books.
 He now concentrates on four comprehensive annual Reports which are published on this website.

 The Burgundy En Primeur Report is published in early January.
 The Bordeaux En Primeur Report is published in April and the 100 Best Australian Wines Report is published in May, and this initiative is in its sixteenth year.
-The Piemonte Report is published in the autumn.
-One of the world’s leading experts on Australian wine, each year he takes a selection of 100 Best Australian Wines on a Roadshow around the UK and also to China.
+The Piemonte Report is published in the Spring.
+One of the world’s leading experts on Australian wine, each year he takes a selection of 100 Best Australian Wines on a Roadshow around the UK and also to China, Australia and Hong Kong.
 He also runs an annual competition in Australia to find ‘The Great Australian Red’.
-Created with Brisbane-based wine writer Tyson Stelzer, this tasting sets out to find the best Cabernet Sauvignon/Shiraz wine in the country, which Matthew describes as ‘the blend that defines Australia’.
-This initiative was started in 2006 and Matthew and Tyson have hosted TGAR showcase events in London, New York and Sydney in order to spread the word about this iconic red wine style.
+Created with Brisbane-based wine writer Tyson Stelzer, this tasting sets out to determine the best Cabernet Sauvignon/Shiraz wines in the country, which Matthew describes as ‘the blend that defines Australia’.
+This initiative was started in 2006 and Matthew and Tyson have hosted TGAR showcase events in London, New York, Melbourne and Sydney in order to spread the word about this iconic red wine style.

 Matthew regularly lectures, judges, speaks at wine conferences and runs masterclass tastings for both corporate and private clients all over the world.
 Matthew is also the creator of his ground-breaking initiative, One Day Wine School.
 This indulgent day of tasting and learning was first performed in 2006.